 The Fiddle Leaf Fig needs medium to bright indirect light.
 Direct sunlight should be avoided.

 Water only when the top part of the soil has dried out.
 When watering, water the plant generously and evenly from above, allowing water to soak through to the roots, then tip out any excess water.
 Clean the leaves by wiping them down with a damp cloth.

 Does well at room temperature between 60°F - 77°F. Cold temperatures and cold, drafty windows should be avoided.

 Does well in about 40% - 60% humidity.

-The plant can live happily in the provided grow pot for up to a year.
-Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have filled the bottom of the pot.
+The plant can live happily in the provided pot for up to a year.
+Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have become overgrown.
 Repot about once a year to avoid overcrowded roots.
 When repotting, use a rich, well-draining peaty soil.
 When your plant is ready to be repotted, you can follow our simple how-to guide.